steelywing/note/Cisco/IOS.md

 ## BPDU guard

-Port will be `err-disable` if BPDU is detected
+If BPDU is detected on the port, the port will be `err-disable`.

 ```
 Switch(config-if)# spanning-tree bpduguard { enable | disable }